 In this tutorial, we will show you how to install Atom Text Editor on Linux Mint 20.
-For those of you who didn’t know, > Atom is an open-source, cross-platform, feature enrich text editor developed by Github.
-Atom has attractive features > like cross-platform editing, built-in package manager, smart auto-completion, file-system browser, and many more.
-Apart > from features, its beautiful sleek design makes it one of the best text editors for developers. > > This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you > host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not > you may need to add ‘
+For those of you who didn’t know, Atom is an open-source, cross-platform, feature-enriched text editor developed by GitHub.
+Atom has attractive features like cross-platform editing, a built-in package manager, smart auto-completion, a file-system browser, and many more.
+Apart from features, its beautiful sleek design makes it one of the best text editors for developers.

+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of Atom Text Editor on a Linux Mint 20 (Ulyana).

 - A server running one of the following operating systems: Linux Mint 20 (Ulyana).

 - It’s recommended that you use a fresh OS install to prevent any potential issues